maksimk2/automated-call-processing/2025-07-fast-track-to-serverless/README.md

 ## Prerequisites

+- Dependencies:
-- Python 3.8 or higher
+  - Python 3.8
+  - databricks-sdk=0.47.0.
+Future SDK releases could be compatible, but they have to be tested by the user.
 - Access to the target Databricks workspaces
 - Service principal with the following permissions:
   - Billing Admin, to allow the creation and management of new budget policies